-Note: 10 free assessment credits come with the purchase of every passport; additional credits can be purchased at $5 each.
+Note: 10 free assessment credits come with the purchase of every Individual Membership; additional credits can be purchased at $5 each.
 For example, to earn a Green Credential, which requires 30 Skill Points, a candidate would need to purchase an additional 20 credits for $100 to complete the testing.
 Learn more about the requirements for other certificates and credentials here.

 At right is an example of an assessment form for a tool operation, which represents the Skill Standard for the operation.
 Each Tool Operation has three parts:

 Pre-Operation Checklist – Assesses candidates knowledge of the tool’s controls.

 Considerations – Assesses safety and the candidates technique when performing the operation.

 Operation Checklist – The measurable result of an operation.

 Click here to view selected samples of other Skill Standards…

 This section guides the evaluator in assessing the candidate’s knowledge of the machine and its controls and applies to all the operations for a particular tool.
 This section is a general guideline for the evaluator; a candidate might fail one or two items in this area, but not fail the assessment if it is the judgement of the evaluator that it was only a minor error in judgement that didn’t affect safety, such as forgetting to open the dust collector blast gate.
 However, if the candidate shows a general lack of knowledge of the tool, the evaluator may elect to fail them.